ngthduy/depot/README.md

 * Configuration

-* Database creation
+* Database name: depot

-* Database initialization
+* Database initialization: postgresql

 * How to run the test suite